ktrnka/update-your-readme/README.md

 See `.github/workflows/suggest_readme_updates.yml` for an example.

-Make sure to set up the `ANTHROPIC_API_KEY`, `OPENAI_API_KEY`, or `GH_PAT` secret in your repository settings.
+Make sure to set and api key such as `ANTHROPIC_API_KEY`, `OPENAI_API_KEY`, or `GH_PAT` secret in your repository settings.
 Note: The Action will not work on PRs from forks because these secrets aren't available on workflows for those PRs.

 ### Model Configuration